Elias Rahal

 Elias Rahal, SMSP (born on 14 April 1942 in Ras Baalbek, Lebanon) is since 28 June 2004 the incumbent Archbishop of the Melkite Greek Catholic Archeparchy of Baalbek in Lebanon.

 Life

 Elias Rahal was ordained on June 28, 1970 by Melkite Paulist religious priests.
-Rahal studied at the Pontifical Lateran University in Rome and get a PhD from the University Sargessa in Furn-El-Shebak (Lebanon) as Doctor of Canon law.
+Rahal studied at the Pontifical Lateran University in Rome and attained a PhD from the University of Sagesse in Furn-El-Shebak (Lebanon) as Doctor of Canon law.

-At the Synod of Bishops of the Melkite Greek Catholic Church from 22 to 26 June 2004 Rahal was elected to succeed Cyril Salim Bustros as Archbishop of Baalbek.
-This choice was agreed by Pope Benedict XVI on 28 June 2004 and the Patriarch of Antioch, Gregory III Laham, BS consecrated him bishop.
+At the Synod of Bishops of the Melkite Greek Catholic Church from 22 to 26 June 2004, Rahal was elected to succeed Cyril Salim Bustros as Archbishop of Baalbek.
+The choice was agreed upon by Pope Benedict XVI on 28 June 2004, and the Patriarch of Antioch, Gregory III Laham, who consecrated him as a bishop.
 Archbishops Cyril Salim Bustros, SMSP and Jean Mansour, SMSP were assisted co-consecrators.
-Rahal was in October 2010 a participant in the Special Assembly of the Synod of Bishops for the Middle East.
+Rahal was a participant in the Special Assembly of the Synod of Bishops for the Middle East which took place in October 2010.